jtec/prx/README.md

 We use https://google.github.io/styleguide/pyguide.html as our python style guide.

+## Frequently Asked Questions
+### How can I use my own RINEX NAV file?
+When processing your own GNSS data, your receiver may provide you both the RINEX OBS and NAV files.
+If you want to specifically use your own RINEX NAV file, it shall be in the same folder as your OBS file and follow the RINEX 3 file naming convention.
+This can be achieved by passing your RINEX NAV file in `gfzrnx`:

+`.\src\prx\tools\gfzrnx\gfzrnx_217_win64.exe -finp <RINEX_OBS_filepath> -fout ::RX3::` (on Windows, or use the adequate `gfzrnx`binary)

 ## Acronyms

 See the [Rinex 3.05 spec](https://files.igs.org/pub/data/format/rinex305.pdf), page 5, for a list of most acronyms used